gitforwork2/gitforwork.github.io/_posts/2015-12-10-how-to-use-foia-to-request-approved-i140.md

 comments: false
 description: Overview of the process to apply FOIA for getting approved I140 application.
 ---
-###Will my employer come to know of my I140 FOIA request to USCIS?
+###What is FOIA application?
+Will my employer come to know of my I140 FOIA request to USCIS?
 * * *
 ###My employer didn't share either the I140 case number or approval number.
 Is it still possible to apply?
 * * *